 The packaging isn't ideal.
 While the envelope containing my 8x10 said "PHOTOS - DO NOT BEND" my mail carrier bent it and stuffed it into my mailbox.
 So, it arrived bent in several places.
 Also, the 20x30 print was rolled into a tube, which always results in curled edges.
 It'll settle down eventually but it hasn't yet even after books on the corners overnight.

-Getting up to 85 4x6 prints, a 5x7 softcover 20-page photo book, and an 8x8 photo tile for free every month isn't a bad deal, even if you do pay to ship each freebie.
+Getting up to 85 4x6 prints, a 5x7 softcover 20-page photo book, an 8x8 photo tile, and a different photo gift for free every month isn't a bad deal, even if you do pay to ship each freebie.
 You can certainly upgrade your order to more or larger or more premium options, you just pay for the upgrades.